Description of the low-level network protocol

 • writing data to disk,

-• a complete implementation for all possible programming languages (e.g. FORTRAN, COBOL),
+• a complete implementation for all possible programming languages (e.g., FORTRAN, COBOL),

-• a complete implementation for all possible operating systems (e.g. Amiga, OS/2 Warp, Windows 95).
+• a complete implementation for all possible operating systems (e.g., Amiga, OS/2 Warp, Windows 95).

 FieldTrip buffer definition

 For the communication the client sends a request, which always results in a response from the server.
 The request can for example be GET_DAT, and the response would contain the data.
-In case the request cannot be fulfilled (e.g. the requested data is not available), the server responds with an error.
+In case the request cannot be fulfilled (e.g., the requested data are not available), the server responds with an error.
 The request and the response consist of a binary message sent over TCP, which is described in detail below.

-The buffer represents three elements: the header structure, the data matrix and a list of event structures.
+The buffer represents three elements: the header structure, the data matrix, and a list of event structures.
 The data matrix and the event list are both implemented as a ring buffer.

 We are still unsure about how to support backwards-compatibility in the buffer.
 Currently (V1) request will only succeed if the client and the server use the same protocol version number.